AntonioND/nitro-engine/readme.rst

 devkitpro
 ---------

+**NOTE**: This option is untested.
+It may not work with the last version of devkitARM.

 1. Clone this repository.
 Create a symbolic link to it inside the devkitPro folder in your system.
 For example, in Linux, create a symlink so that ``/opt/devkitpro/nitro-engine`` points to the folder with Nitro Engine: